In Him Ministries:

 Ecclesiastes 9:5 “is not a flat denial of any hope beyond the grave.
 The point of view is limited to what can be known strictly from a human point of view, “under the sun.” they have no more reward: The Preacher’s point appears to be the same as that in the Gospel of John: One must work while it is still day (that is, while one is still alive), for the night will come when no one can work (John 9:4).”
 [9]

-The Seventh-day Adventist belief on this subject is Biblically flawed because they define man as nothing more than body and breath with no actual spirit or soul.
-When the body dies the breath simply returns to God, causing that person to cease their existence.
+The Seventh-day Adventist belief on this subject is biblically flawed because they define man as nothing more than body and breath with no actual spirit, or soul.
+They believe when the body dies the breath simply returns to God, causing that person to cease their existence.
 This makes the second coming a re-creation event and not the resurrection event that the Bible says it is.
 Soul sleep is completely false according to Scripture.

 Resources:

-5. Awake beyond the Grave: What the Bible Says about Soul Sleep
+5. Adapted from: Awake beyond the Grave: What the Bible Says about Soul Sleep.

 The State of the Dead